-Each time Sunny and Johnny take a trip to the Ice Cream Parlor, they pool together dollars for ice cream.
+Each time Sunny and Johnny take a trip to the Ice Cream Parlor, they pool their money to buy ice cream.
 On any given day, the parlor offers a line of flavors.
-Each flavor, , is numbered sequentially with a unique ID number from to and has a cost, , associated with it.
+Each flavor has a cost associated with it.

-Given the value of and the cost of each flavor for trips to the Ice Cream Parlor, help Sunny and Johnny choose two distinct flavors such that they spend their entire pool of money during each visit.
+Given the value of and the of each flavor for trips to the Ice Cream Parlor, help Sunny and Johnny choose two distinct flavors such that they spend their entire pool of money during each visit.
+ID numbers are the 1- based index number associated with a .
 For each trip to the parlor, print the ID numbers for the two types of ice cream that Sunny and Johnny purchase as two space-separated integers on a new line.
 You must print the smaller ID first and the larger ID second.

-The first line contains an integer, , denoting the number of trips to the ice cream parlor.
-The subsequent lines describe all of Sunny and Johnny's trips to the parlor; each trip is described as follows:
+The first line contains an integer, , the number of trips to the ice cream parlor.

 The first line contains .

-Print two space-separated integers denoting the respective ID numbers for the two distinct flavors they choose to purchase, where the smaller ID is printed first and the larger ID is printed second.
+Print two space-separated integers denoting the respective indices for the two distinct flavors they choose to purchase in ascending order.
 Recall that each ice cream flavor has a unique ID number in the inclusive range from to .

 1 4 5 3 2